Nexedi/re6stnet/docs/re6st-conf.rst

 USAGE
 =====

-re6st-conf requires data about a distant server running re6st-registry.
+re6st-conf needs address of node running re6st-registry.

---server address
+--registry address
-             Ip address of the machine running the re6stnet server.
-Both ipv4 and ipv6 addresses are supported.

---port port
-             Port to connect to on the machine running the re6stnet server.
+             Public HTTP URL of the registry, which is used for bootstrapping and delivering certificates.

 Commands
 --------